 Note: There are five questions below.
 You are not required to answer them all!
 We've provided additional questions so you can choose not to answer a few of them if you'd prefer not to.
 This is supposed to be a fun exercise, not to put anyone on the spot.

 Next, you and your pair will alternate answering each question by typing your answer in VS Code and then saving the file.
-Answer one question at a time and then alternate.
-This is similar to how we conduct pair programming when we are actually coding - the difference is we generally expect pairs to switch driving (typing and controlling the keyboard) every 20 minutes or so when coding.
+In-person students will be working in groups of 4 or more, so in this case, each person should answer one question, save, and then move to the next person in the group.
+Be sure to answer one question at a time and then alternate.
+This is similar to how we conduct pair programming when we are actually coding — the difference is we generally expect pairs to switch driving (typing and controlling the keyboard) every 20 minutes or so when coding.

 You may want to review the pointers in Remote Pairing Etiquette.
 Here are a few key points to follow in this icebreaker exercise.